Twenty Two Liberty

 Location

-Boston Seaport
+Fan Pier, Boston Seaport

 Discipline

-twenty two liberty brochure cover man holding
+twenty two liberty brochure that man is holding vertical

 The brochure cover was matt silver foil stamped on silver paper.
 The interior pages were filled with rich imagery depicting life at your fingertips from the ICA to the working harbor.